-- A. IEPPV wants to encourage participation in classes, seminars, workshops, schools and other educational environments.
-Likewise, IEPPV wants to encourage IC participation by those who do so. - B. The Workshop Category is reserved for images created in or adjacent to settings in which there is a direct relationship between the instructor and the entrant leading to the capture of the image presented for judging. - C. Any photographer who "tags" along with a workshop, whether participating or not, all work produced will be considered part of the workshop.
-Attendance at a workshop is considered attending a workshop; images cannot be entered or used in creating images in the standard competition categories with the exception as used as a minor element in the Digital Artistry category. - D. Entries in the Workshop Category are not eligible for Best of show or year-end awards. - 3.
-STANDARD CATEGORIES (Scores are tabulated towards Photographer of the Year totals)
+A. IEPPV wants to encourage participation in classes, seminars, workshops, schools and other educational environments.
+Likewise, IEPPV wants to encourage IC participation by those who do so.

+B. The Workshop Category is reserved for images created in or adjacent to settings in which there is a direct relationship between the instructor and the entrant leading to the capture of the image presented for judging.

+C. Any photographer who "tags" along with a workshop, whether participating or not, all work produced will be considered part of the workshop.
+Attendance at a workshop is considered attending a workshop; images cannot be entered or used in creating images in the standard competition categories with the exception as used as a minor element in the Photographic Artist category.

+D. Entries in the Workshop category are not eligible for Best of Show or year-end awards.

+3. STANDARD CATEGORIES (Scores are tabulated towards Photographer of the Year totals)

-A. Commercial
+A. Commercial or MasterCommercial

-- 1) Commercial Photography involves taking pictures for commercial use where the images are used to promote or sell a product or service.
-Commercial Photography uses include advertising, merchandising, product placement or packaging, leaflets, menus, brochures, and websites. - 2) This category is meant to stay in the spirit of a commercial photographer working with actual clients and art directors within the confines and limitations found therein. - 3) A tear sheet, screen capture of the legitimate website from the image, or statement of purpose is requested, but not required.
-If there is a tear sheet of the image please email it to imagecomp@ieppv.com no less than three days prior to the competition.
+1) Commercial photography involves taking pictures for commercial use where the images are used to promote or sell a product or service.
+Commercial photography uses include advertising, merchandising, product placement or packaging, leaflets, menus, brochures, and websites.

+2) This category is meant to stay in the spirit of a commercial photographer working with actual clients and art directors within the confines and limitations found therein.

+3) A tear sheet, screen capture of the legitimate website from the image, or statement of purpose is requested, but not required.
+If there is a tear sheet of the image please upload with your image entry.